bitovi/academy/src/technology-consulting/6-building-rapport.md

 Questions to reflect:

+- How do you differentiate between trust and rapport in your professional relationships?
+Can you give an example where you experienced one without the other?
 - How do you typically establish rapport with a new client?
 What techniques do you find most effective?
 - Can you recall a situation where a strong rapport with a client helped navigate a challenging project phase?
 What was the outcome?
 - How do you balance professionalism and rapport-building activities in your client interactions?